 IMP MAR SILBANNACVS AVG

-Note: The style of this unique coin and its fabric places its time of mintage to the regin of Philip I.
+Note: The style of this unique coin and its fabric places its time of mintage to the reign of Philip I.

 Monetary History of the World